Updated March 3rd, 2025

 Cost Differences Between MMS vs SMS

-MMS messages will always cost more, no matter what SMS marketing service you’re using.
+MMS messages always cost more, no matter what automated texting software you’re using.
 This is because it requires the carriers to send more data than a standard SMS message.
-While pricing can vary from service to service, MMS marketing will use two to three times the number of text messages that a single text would use.
-This will vary depending on the plan that you have with us.
+While pricing can vary from service to service, MMS marketing will use two to three times the number of text message credits that a single text would use.
+This will vary depending on your business texting plan size.

 For example, if you are on a plan that gives you 1,000 text messages per month and you have 200 people on your text messaging list, an SMS message to your entire list would use 200 of those 1,000 messages.